kneisdaniel/pbl-blog/_posts/2023-12-06-My-Project.markdown

 }
 ```
 Now, with the Specification, I was able to combine the 'get all' method with the filtering options.
-This was made possible with the help of a colleague.

 Thanks for reading my blog!